Cuba, New York: McKinney Stables

 Cuba is also home to the McKinney Stables of Empire City Farms, which the locals call the Block Barn, on Route 305 south of the Historic District.
 Constructed in 1909, this structure, which is made almost entirely of cement, is nearly 350 ft long and is completely fireproof.
 It was built to house William Simpson's "McKinney" horses.
 It has been a popular stable and the Czar of Russia sent a mare there to be mated with "Mckinney".
 It was once considered by the Anheuser Busch company as a spot to house its famous Clydesdales.
 Each year in September it hosts the Cuba Garlic Festival.

 The stables were listed on the National Register of Historic Places in 1999.

 Education

 Local schools

 The main high school in Cuba is Cuba-Rushford Middle High School, which formed after a merger of the Cuba and Rushford school districts.
 The Middle High School sits north of the town on Route 305 and teaches grades 6-12.
 What is known as the "Old" High School on Elm Street now teaches grades K-5; the "Old" Elementary School across the street is now the Elm Street Academy, part of a BOCES program.
 The mascot of Cuba was the Greyhounds until the merger in the mid-1990s when the mascot was renamed to the Rebels.
-The Rebel's mascot resembles Yosemite Sam, with slight variations in the character design in order to avoid copyright issues.
+The old Rebel's mascot resembled Yosemite Sam, with slight variations in the character design in order to avoid copyright.
+Due to controversy with the old Rebel resembling a Confederate soldier, the school changed the mascot to a Grey Tiger.
+Cuba-Rushford sports teams are still referred to as the Rebels.